 Injury from herbicide use is often simply a case of over application; therefore, it is always important to calibrate your equipment properly.
 Merely mixing the correct amount of product into a spray tank does not mean your equipment is calibrated.
 More information on calibration can be obtained by visiting https://edis.ifas.ufl.edu/entity/topic/herbicide_calibration_and_application.
 It is important to apply the correct amount of product per area and not to rely on the concentration of the spray solution.
 To reduce the chances of injury from drift, avoid making applications during periods of high temperature and low relative humidity.
 Never spray during windy conditions.
 Using nozzles that form larger droplet sizes and conducting applications at lower spray pressures can also help to reduce drift.

 How do you determine how far tree roots extend?
 This is difficult to determine because it is species dependent.
 A general rule of thumb is that for established trees, the roots are likely to extend up to two or more times the width of the branches (drip line).
 Research at the University of Florida has shown that on average, tree roots spread close to three times the spread of the drip line and fine roots are concentrated in the top 12 inches of soil with many in the top 2 inches (Gilman 2011).
 For large palms, primary roots are often found 50 feet or more away from the trunk.
 This means that just because the herbicide is not applied near the base of the plant does not mean that roots will not be contacted by metsulfuron-methyl or other similar herbicides.
-In practice, as per the label instructions, many residential lawns should not be treated with this herbicide because they are filled with tree roots.
+In practice, as per the label instructions, many areas in residential lawns should not be treated with this herbicide because they are filled with tree roots.

 Should people stop applying metsulfuron-methyl to control weeds in turfgrass?
-No. Metsulfuron is a very effective and economical herbicide that has low odor, low usage rates, a short restricted entry interval (REI) of only 4 hours, and is safe on Bermudagrass, St. Augustine grass, and other warm season turfgrasses.
+No. Metsulfuron is a very effective and economical herbicide that has low odor, low usage rates, a short, restricted entry interval (REI) of only 4 hours, and is safe on Bermudagrass, St. Augustine grass, and other warm season turfgrasses.
 It is one of the few herbicides available to selectively control bahiagrass in other lawn types and also controls other broadleaf weeds that are often difficult to manage.
 However, caution should be used when applications are made on sites containing trees and palms growing in or near turf areas, especially sites where oak trees are planted.
 Metsulfuron-methyl is effective for weed control at low usage rates and the lowest effective rate should be chosen for the target weed species.
 For a given species, a lower rate will be effective when the weeds are still small, less than 4 inches tall (McAfee and Baumann 2007).
 As per the manufacturer label, do not apply metsulfuron-methyl-containing products in close proximity to ornamental species or in areas where their roots can be contacted.
 In landscapes containing many trees, palms, and shrubs, it will be difficult to avoid making applications over the root zone of potentially sensitive plants.
 In these cases, a different herbicide should be selected to avoid potential injury in certain situations.
 If injury has already occurred, recovery time will be based on numerous factors and is difficult to predict.
-The most effective corrective measure, if any is available, should be determined on a case by case basis depending on the species effected, application rate, time of year, and other environmental factors.
+The most effective corrective measure, if any is available, should be determined on a case-by-case basis depending on the species affected, application rate, time of year, and other environmental factors.
 If you suspect injury from metsulfuron-methyl, contact your local UF/IFAS Extension office, where they can help you eliminate other potential causes and provide recommendations for your specific scenario.

 Broschat, T.K. and P. Busey.
 2010.
 Toxicity of turfgrass postemergence herbicides on Wodyetia bifurcata.
 Palms 54:137–140.
 (Accessed February 19, 2016).